• Skip to primary navigation

 Going up against schools, government agencies, and others can be difficult without the proper legal guidance.
 An experienced lawyer can help ensure your child gets equal opportunities.

-Further, your lawyer can help you make decisions about things such as setting up a trust fund for your child, starting a conservatorship, and drafting a living will.
+Further, your lawyer can help you make decisions about setting up a trust fund for your child, starting a conservatorship, and drafting a living will.

 Medical Malpractice Laws in Wyoming

-One of the most important things a reliable Wyoming cerebral palsy lawyer can bring to you is invaluable expertise.
-Your attorney should understand the laws in the state regarding malpractice while guiding your decisions.
+One of the most important things a reliable Wyoming cerebral palsy lawyer can offer is invaluable expertise.
+Your attorney should understand the state’s laws regarding malpractice while guiding your decisions.

 Keep in mind that there is a time limit on filing a malpractice case.
 The statute of limitations is two years from when the negligence occurred or when you discovered it.
-If you go by the latter limit, you will have to prove that you couldn’t have known about it sooner.[1]
+For minors, the limit may extend to their eighth birthday.[1]

-Wyoming does not cap the number of damages you can recover if your case is successful.
-But to start that case, you will have to jump through hoops.
-However, your attorney will help you through each step.
+Wyoming does not cap the amount of damages you can recover if your case is successful.
+Your attorney will help you through each step.

 Disability Rights